benliepert/personal-website/content/blog/ptrace.md

 # Tracing system calls by forking the calling process

 Generally, there are two approaches to trace system calls.
-Either we can attach to a running process or execute a command like `ls` in a process we created by forking our process. **Forking** a process essentially just means that we are creating a new process by duplicating the calling process.
+Either we can **attach to a running process** or **execute a command** like `ls` in a process we created by forking our process. **Forking** a process essentially just means that we are creating a new process by duplicating the calling process.

-First let's have a look on how to fork a process to create a child process:
+First, let's have a look on how to fork a process to create a child process:

 ```Rust
 use nix::unistd::{fork, ForkResult};